ulopezc/ulopezc.github.io/_projects/1_project.md

     example of our queries to organize
 </div>

- At the end of our project, we connected our MySQL server to PowerBI and started to make graphics in real time with valuable information.
-Most of our graphs showed areas of opportunity for CEMEX to improve.
+ Upon completion of our project, we connected our SQL server to PowerBI, allowing us to create real-time visualizations of valuable information.
+The majority of our graphics highlighted areas where CEMEX could improve its operations.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">